Permafacture/data-oriented-pyglet/README.md

-Data Oriented Python
+Numpy-ECS
 ====================

-Tests towards using data oriented programming with pyglet and numpy.
+data oriented programming with numpy through an Entity-Component-System model.

 This project was inspired by lack luster performance of rotating a bunch of polygons in tests towards a game engine.
 The concept was inspired by: